SaloniGupta1201/Python-API-Challenge/README.md

 ### Cloudiness (%) vs. Latitude </br>
 ![Cloudiness image](./WeatherPy/Images/Cloudiness_In_World_Cities.png)

 The above scatter plot showed that the relationship between the cities cloudness, and latitude.
-From this result we can tell that the data is evenly distributed, and there is no difference in Cloudiness when the cities farther or nearer to the equater(Latitude 0) </br>
+From this result we can tell that the data is evenly distributed, and there is no difference in Cloudiness when the cities farther or nearer to the equator(Latitude 0) </br>

 ### Wind Speed (mph) vs. Latitude </br>
 ![WindSpeed image](./WeatherPy/Images/Wind_Speed_In_World_Cities.png)

 The above scatter plot showed the relationship between wind speed (mph), and latitude.
-The plot displayed the lower wind speed when the cities closer to the equater (latitude 0) and somehow the wind speed increase for the cities farther from the equater.
+The plot displayed the lower wind speed when the cities closer to the equater (latitude 0) and somehow the wind speed increase for the cities farther from the equator.